anywhere campers rental in italy

 There are not many differences between RVing in America and in Canada, though it is technically “abroad”.
 I highly recommend planning a trip across the border, if you can, because Canada has so much beauty to offer and is full of camping opportunities.

-Since it is our neighbor to the north, you probably will drive your own RV versus renting, but RVs in Canada are very similar to US rigs too.
+Since it is our neighbor to the north, you will probably drive your own RV rather than rent one, but RVs in Canada are very similar to US rigs.

-(But seriously on the cheaper healthcare thing.
-Also when I was sick in Canada, I got a prescription for $80.
-When I got it refilled in the US, it was $400 and the bottle was half the size.
-It would’ve been cheaper for us to drive back to Canada and get a new prescription than to fill it back up at home and I think about this all the time.)
+(But seriously on the cheaper healthcare thing… When I was sick in Canada, I got a prescription for $80.
+When I got it refilled in the US, it was $400, and the bottle was half the size.
+It would’ve been cheaper for us to drive back to Canada and get a new prescription than to fill it at home.
+I think about this all the time.)

 11. Public Transport 🚃